Lehlohonolo-Saohatse/Signals-and-Systems-Projects/lab2_probability_distribution/README.markdown

 3. Save the plot as `gaussian_distribution.png` for inclusion in this README.

 ---

-## 📅 Due Date
-- **20 March 2025**

-## 📝 Notes
-- This lab is part of the ELYM 316 course by Prof. R. Mukaro.
-- Submit code, plot, and answers as required.

 *Completed for ELYM 316 – Signals and Systems, August 25, 2025.*